kapetan/xbee-frame-stream/README.md

 protocol.write(buffer)
 ````

 The above can also be archieved using `pipe` if the there is a stream implementation of the transport.
+The demo directory contains a `Web Bluetooth` based stream as an example.

 ```js
 protocol.on('frame', frame => console.log(frame))